 The goal of the Farm to Institution Project Team is to understand the potential for institutional local purchases and quantify the benefits of institutional purchases if made at the local level.
-Additionally, this team helps connect and develop a network between producers, aggregators and institutional buyers, providing events and resources to understand and address constraints to large scale institutional purchasing of food.
+Additionally, this team helps connect and develop a network between producers, aggregators, and institutional buyers.

 General Local Foods Information

 Economic Impacts of Local Foods – Statewide Reports & Economic Impact Studies

 Buying Directly from Local Farmers – Resources for Direct Purchasing

 Local Sourcing 101: A Checklist for Food Service Directors

 A checklist developed by the Institutional Food Market Coalition & UW Extension-Dane County, meant to help you answer some simple but important questions about local sourcing so you can identify realistic goals and next steps.
 Understanding the right questions to ask will also enable you to communicate more effectively with co-workers, supervisors and staff about why you want to source local food. *Note some of the resources listed here are Wisconsin-specific.
 Contact Dubuque County ISU Extension for specific to the Dubuque area.